Emmanuelayeni3000/Emmanuelayeni3000/README.md

 Web application for school transportation management with companion [website](https://github.com/Harris-Consult/school-ride-website).

 ### 💼 [IIM Frontend](https://github.com/Harris-Consult/iim-frontend)
-Professional frontend application for Institute of Information Management Africa.
+Professional frontend application for the Institute of Information Management Africa.

 ## 🌟 What I'm Passionate About